-In the end, this is a decision that parent and kids have to make.
+In the end, this is a decision that the parents and kids have to make.
+The goal should be to keep your kid excited about wrestling.
 I just hope I gave you something to think about before making that decision.
-Do you have some feedback?
-We would love to hear from you.
-Post a comment and let us know what you think.

 I hope you enjoyed the article about when you wrestlers should do a weight cut.
 Do you have a story to share?